 The Board of Governors may, at any time, call upon a Reserve Bank for additional security to adequately collateralize the Federal Reserve notes.
 To satisfy the obligation to provide sufficient collateral for outstanding Federal Reserve notes, the Reserve Banks have entered into an agreement that provides for certain assets of the Reserve Banks to be jointly pledged as collateral for the Federal Reserve notes issued to all Reserve Banks.
 In the event that this collateral is insufficient, the Federal Reserve Act provides that Federal Reserve notes become a first and paramount lien on all the assets of the Reserve Banks.
-Finally, Federal Reserve notes are obligations of the United States and are backed by the full faith and credit of the United States government.
+Finally, Federal Reserve notes are obligations of the United States government.
+At December 31, 2007, all Federal Reserve notes issued to the Reserve Banks were fully collateralized.

-"Federal Reserve notes outstanding, net" in the Statements of Condition represents the Bank's Federal Reserve notes outstanding, reduced by the currency issued to the Bank but not in circulation, of \$11,394 million and \$11,887 million at December 31, 2006 and 2005, respectively.
+"Federal Reserve notes outstanding, net" in the Statements of Condition represents the Bank's Federal Reserve notes outstanding, reduced by the Bank's currency holdings of \$13,767 million and \$11,394 million at December 31, 2007 and 2006, respectively.